onflow/docs/docs/evm/cadence/direct-calls.md

 ### Understanding Gas Usage in EVM Transactions

-Direct calls to the FlowEVM require gas, it's important to understand how gas usage is calculated and billed.
+Direct calls to Flow EVM require gas, it's important to understand how gas usage is calculated and billed.
 During the execution of methods that interact with the EVM:

 - **Gas Aggregation**: The gas used by each call is aggregated throughout the transaction.
 - **Gas Adjustment**: The total gas used is then adjusted based on a multiplier.
 This multiplier is determined by the network and can be adjusted by the service account to reflect operational costs and network conditions.